-The Issuer agrees to require the Company to hold (i) the County, its officers, agents and employees, harmless from any and all liability, including payment of all applicable costs and reasonable attorneys fees, pursuant to the City's involvement with the financing and/or operation of the Local Project, including but not limited to the repayment of principal of and interest or penalty on the Bonds and payment or reimbursement of any costs, fees, charges or other amounts that may become payable in any manner whatsoever relating to the Bonds, any governmental proceedings in connection therewith, or relating to or arising on account of this Agreement, and (ii) the members and officials of the County harmless from any and all liability including payment of all applicable costs and reasonable attorneys fees, in connection with the approval rendered pursuant to applicable federal and Florida laws.
-The Issuer agrees that any offering, circular or official statement approved by and used in marketing the Bonds will include a statement to the effect that Bondowners may not look to the County for payment of the Bonds and interest or promium thereon or other payments in respect thereto.
+The Issuer agrees to require the Company to hold (i) the County, its officers, agents and employees, harmless from any and all liability, including payment of all applicable costs and reasonable attorneys fees, pursuant to the City's involvement with the financing and/or operation of the Local Project, including but not limited to the repayment of principal of and interest or penalty on the Bonds and payment or reimbursement of any costs, fees, charges or other amounts that may become payable in any manner whatsoever relating to the Bonds, any governmental proceedings in connection therewith, or relating to or arising on account of this Agreement, and (ii) the members and officials of the County harmless from any and all liability, including payment of all applicable costs and reasonable attorneys fees, in connection with the approval rendered pursuant to applicable federal and Florida laws.
+The Issuer agrees that any offering, circular or official statement approved by and used in marketing the Bonds will include a statement to the effect that Bondowners may not look to the County for payment of the Bonds and interest or premium thereon or other payments in respect thereto.

-IN WITNESS WHEREOF, the parties to this Agreement have caused their names to be affixed hereto by the proper officers thereof as of the \\\\\ day of \\\\\\ 20\\\\.
+IN WITNESS WHEREOF, the parties to the affixed hereto by the proper officers thereof as of the state of the s his Agreement have caused their nam he day of 20 es to be

 TOWN OF SHALIMAR the Issuer,

-By Alexond
+(SEAL) #(C 20042)

-Name: Gary Combs Its: Mayor
+ATTEST: Name: Gary Combs Its: Mayor

-By: Thomas A.
+By: Manus Burns Name: Thomas A. Burns Its: Clerk

-Its: Clerk

-(SEAL)

-ATTEST:

 ESCAMBIA COUNTY, FLORIDA the County

-(SEAL)

-By:\\\\\\ Name:\\\\\\ Its: Commission Chairman
+(SEAL) By: Name: Its: Commission Chairman

 ATTEST:

-By: \\\\\ Name:\\\\\ Its: County Clerk STATE OF FLORIDA
+By: Name: Its: County Clerk

+STATE OF FLORIDA